bcdev/s3tbx-snow/src/main/resources/doc/s3snow_products.rst

 ------------------------------------------------------

-As an alternative to the OCLI L1b radiance products, the Snow Properties Processor also accepts as input Bottom-of-Rayleigh Reflectances (BRR) products which have been generated in a pre-processing step using the SNAP Rayleigh Correction Processor.
+As an alternative to the OCLI L1b radiance products, the Snow Properties Processor also accepts as input BRR products which have been generated in a pre-processing step using the SNAP Rayleigh Correction Processor.
 This processor can be accessed from the SNAP Desktop application as shown in :numref:`rayleigh_in_snap`.